MST-MRR/IARC-2019/tools/log/README.md

 Real time logging for the drone, can work on board or over network.

 ## Configuration
-When a Logger object is created a dictionary consisting of {header: data stream} pairs can be passed in or default settings are used.
+When a Logger object is created a dictionary consisting of data streams can be passed in or default settings are used.

 A data stream is a stream of data as it comes in from the drone.